antonpirker/chess-app/README.md

-# intro-video-example-project
+# Chess App

-Example project to use in the intro video
+This is possibly the best chess app on the internet.

 ## Changelog